Do you have a snore you can’t ignore or have been told that you stop breathing at night?

 What causes nasal obstruction?

-Three main structures contribute to blockage within the nose:
+Three main structures contribute to a blockage within the nose:

 1. The nasal septum, a piece of cartilage dividing the two sides of the internal nose, can be deformed, causing physical blockage to airflow.